xpack/web-jekyll/pages/metadata/build.md

 ### Definitions

+- **build configuration**: a complete group of definitions which will eventually result in an artefact; in a project, the build configuration names (including those used for tests), must be unique;
+  for simple projects usualy there are only two top configurations, `debug`/`release`; for complex projects there can be more, for different targets or, in test cases, even for different toolchains;
-- **artefact**: the result of a build; in the first implementation it can be an executable or a library;
+- **artefact**: the result of a build; as of now, it can be an executable or a library;
+- **toolsCollections**: collections of tools, usually toolchains;
 - **target platform**: the platform that the artefact is supposed to run on; usually a board or a physical machine, but can also be a synthetic platform, like a POSIX process running on a GNU/Linux or macOS system;
-- **build configuration**: a complete group of definitions which result in an artefact; build configuration names, including those used for tests, must be unique;
-  for simple projects usualy there are only two top configurations, `debug`/`release`; for complex projects there can be more, for different targets or, in test cases, even for different toolchains;
-- **toolsCollections**: collections of tools, usually toolchains.

 ### Contexts